Himank-J/Eden---LMM/README.md

 3. Text → Tokenizer → Token Embeddings
 4. Concatenation: [Start Text Embeddings + Projected Image Features + End Text Embeddings]
 5. Combined Input → Phi-3.5 → Generated Response

+---

+## Architectural Limitations

+1. **Projection Layer Constraints**
+  - Current simple two-layer projection may be insufficient for complex cross-modal alignment

+2. **Memory Management Issues**
+  - Large batch sizes not possible due to:
+    - Image embeddings taking significant memory
+    - Full attention computation being memory intensive
+    - Combined text and image tokens creating long sequences

+  - Gradient checkpointing helps but impacts training speed

+3. **Training Inefficiencies**
+  - Small batch size limits effective gradient updates
+  - Fixed learning rate may not be optimal for different training phases
+  - Limited data augmentation for multimodal inputs

+---

+## Future Scope (What can be done better)

+1.) **Diversifying Data Sources for Better Generalization** - The current implementation could benefit significantly from incorporating diverse data sources beyond the existing dataset.
+Introducing varied image-text pairs from different domains, contexts, and styles would help the model develop more robust and generalizable representations.

+2.) **Granular Image Processing Approach** -
+Rather than processing images as single units, breaking them down into smaller, meaningful segments could enhance the model's understanding of visual details.
+This approach would allow the model to focus on specific image regions and establish stronger connections between image components and textual descriptions.
+The implementation could involve using sliding windows, attention-based region selection, or semantic segmentation to divide images.

+3.) **Flash Attention Implementation** -
+The integration of Flash Attention would mark a significant improvement in computational efficiency and memory usage.
+This would enable processing of longer sequences and larger batch sizes, potentially leading to better training dynamics.

+4.) **Enhanced Architecture for Cross-Modal Understanding** - The current projection layer architecture could be enhanced to create more sophisticated interactions between image and text modalities.
+Implementation of cross-attention mechanisms, hierarchical projection layers, and modality-specific preprocessing steps would allow for more nuanced feature extraction and combination.

+5.) **Extended Training Paradigm** -
+While current GPU limitations constrain training duration and batch size, the model's performance could potentially improve significantly with longer training periods and larger batch sizes. (😢)

+6.) **Alternative Vision Model Integration** -
+The exploration of different vision models, particularly the integration of Qwen or similar advanced vision models, could provide alternative approaches to visual feature extraction.

+---